thunlp/Prompt-Transferability/README.md

 ## Cross-Model Transfer
 ![prompt_transferability](github_profile/cross_model.gif)
-Unlike cross-task transfer, cross-model require utilize a projector to transfer the prompt.
+Prompt can utilize a well-trained projector to transfer among different backbones.

 #### Step 1: cross-model Training
 We first train a projector (from `roberta-base` to `roberta-large` on `SST2` dataset).